knpuniversity/symfony2-series/knpu/episode3/json-response.rst

 JSON up in your Response
 ========================

 Yea, we can RSVP for an event.
 But it's not super-impressive yet.
-But you and I both know that a little AJAX could spice things up.
+You and I both know that a little AJAX could spice things up.

 Creating JSON-returning Actions for AJAX